V for Vendetta: Book 2: This Vicious Cabaret

-Four months later, V breaks into Jordan Tower, the home of Norsefire's propaganda department, "the Mouth"—led by Roger Dascombe—to broadcast a speech that calls on the people to resist the government.
+Four months later, V breaks into Jordan Tower, the home of Norsefire's propaganda department, "the Mouth"—led by Roger Dascombe—to broadcast a recorded speech that calls on the people to resist the government.
 V escapes using an elaborate diversion that results in Dascombe's death.
-Finch is soon introduced to Peter Creedy, the Finger's new head, who provokes Finch to strike him and thus get sent on a forced vacation.
-Evey takes shelter at the house of a man named Gordon, who found her on the street.
+Finch is soon introduced to Peter Creedy, the Finger's new head, who provokes Finch to strike him and thus get sent on forced leave.
+Evey, who has been returned by V to the outside world, takes shelter at the house of a man named Gordon, who found her on the street.
 While originally platonic, they eventually build a romantic relationship.
 Evey and Gordon unknowingly cross paths with Rose Almond, the widow of the recently killed Derek.
 After Derek's death, Rose had reluctantly begun a relationship with Dascombe.
-With both of her lovers murdered, she is forced to perform demoralizing burlesque work, increasing her hatred of the unsupportive government.
+With her husband and lover dead, she is cut off from government benefits and has been forced to get a job performing demoralising burlesque work, increasing her hatred of the unsupportive government.

-When a Scottish gangster named Ally Harper murders Gordon, a vengeful Evey interrupts a meeting between Harper and Creedy, the latter of whom is buying the support of Harper's thugs in preparation for a coup d'état.
-Evey attempts to shoot Harper but is suddenly abducted and then imprisoned.
-Amidst interrogation and torture, Evey finds an old letter hidden in her cell by an inmate named Valerie Page, a film actress who was imprisoned and executed for being a lesbian and documented her experiences in the letter.
+When a Scottish gangster named Ally Harper murders Gordon, a vengeful Evey tracks Harper to a meeting between him and Creedy, who is buying the support of Harper's thugs in preparation for a coup d'état.
+From a nearby alley, Evey attempts to shoot Harper but is suddenly abducted and later awakens to find herself in a prison cell.
+Amidst interrogation, humiliation and torture, Evey finds an old letter hidden in her cell by an inmate named Valerie Page, a film actress who was imprisoned for being a lesbian and subjected to medical experimentation, and who had documented her life story in the letter.

-Evey's interrogator finally gives her a choice of collaboration or death; inspired by Valerie's letter, Evey refuses to collaborate and, expecting to be executed, is instead told that she is free.
-Stunned, Evey learns that her supposed imprisonment is a hoax constructed by V so that she could experience an ordeal similar to the one that shaped him at Larkhill.
-He reveals that Valerie was a real Larkhill prisoner who died in the cell next to his and that the letter is not a fake.
-Evey forgives V, who has hacked into the government's Fate computer system and started emotionally manipulating Adam Susan with mind games.
+Evey's interrogator eventually gives her a final choice: collaboration or death; inspired by Valerie's letter, Evey refuses to collaborate and, expecting to be executed, is instead told that she is free.
+Stunned, Evey learns that her supposed imprisonment has in reality been an elaborate charade constructed by V so that she could experience an ordeal similar to the one that shaped him at Larkhill.
+He reveals that the letter is not a fake and that Valerie really existed, that she was a Larkhill prisoner who had died in the cell next to his.
+Evey forgives V, who reveals he had long ago hacked into the government's Fate computer system and begun emotionally manipulating Adam Susan with mind games.
 Consequently, Susan, who has formed a bizarre romantic attachment to the computer, begins to descend into madness.